Skip to main content

 1. Getting Set Up

-• Client Registration: Register your client application with Pleo.
+• Client Registration: Register your OAuth 2.0 client with Pleo.
 Provide required details such as redirect URIs and requested API scopes.

-• Client Configuration: Ensure your client is configured to communicate correctly with Pleo’s Authorisation Server.
+• Client Configuration: Ensure your OAuth 2.0 client is configured to communicate correctly with Pleo’s Authorisation Server.

 2. Implementing OAuth